droonga/droonga.org/reference/plugin/collector/index.md

 ## Built-in collector classes {#builtin-collectors}

 There are some pre-defined collector classes used by built-in plugins.
-Of course they are avialable for your custom plugins.
+Of course they are available for your custom plugins.

 ### `Droonga::Collectors::And`